Having no menstrual periods is called amenorrhea.

 This information enables doctors to rule out some causes.
 Information about delayed puberty and genetic disorders in family members can help doctors determine whether the cause is a genetic disorder.

-Doctors ask about other symptoms that may suggest a cause and about use of drugs, exercise, eating habits, and other conditions that can cause amenorrhea.
+Doctors ask about other symptoms that may suggest a cause and about use of medications (including prescription and over-the-counter medications, dietary supplements, and opioids), exercise, eating habits, and other conditions that can cause amenorrhea.

 During the physical examination, doctors determine whether secondary sexual characteristics have developed.
 A breast examination is done.
-A pelvic examination is done to determine whether genital organs are developing normally and to check for abnormalities in reproductive organs.
+A pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more is done to determine whether genital organs are developing normally and to check for abnormalities in reproductive organs.

 Doctors also check for symptoms that may suggest a cause such as

-A milky discharge from both nipples: Possible causes include pituitary disorders and drugs that increase levels of prolactin (a hormone that stimulates milk production).
+A milky discharge from both nipples: Possible causes include pituitary disorders and medications that increase levels of prolactin (a hormone that stimulates milk production).

 Headaches, hearing loss, and partial loss of vision or double vision: Possible causes include tumors of the pituitary gland or hypothalamus.

-Hot flashes, vaginal dryness, and night sweats: Possible causes include premature menopause, a disorder that causes the ovaries to malfunction, radiation therapy, and use of a chemotherapy drug.
+Hot flashes, vaginal dryness, and night sweats: Possible causes include premature menopause Premature Menopause Premature menopause is the permanent end of menstrual periods before age 40.
+It occurs because the ovaries no longer release eggs (ovulation) regularly and stop producing the usual premenopausal... read more , a disorder that causes the ovaries to malfunction, radiation therapy, and chemotherapy.

 Testing

-In girls or women of childbearing age, the first test is
+In girls or women of childbearing age, testing may include

 A pregnancy test

-If girls have never had a period (primary amenorrhea) and have normal secondary sexual characteristics, testing begins with ultrasonography to check for birth defects that could block menstrual blood from leaving the uterus.
+If girls have never had a period (primary amenorrhea) and have normal secondary sexual characteristics, testing begins with hormonal blood tests, a physical examination, and ultrasonography to check for birth defects that could block menstrual blood from leaving the uterus.
 If birth defects are unusual or difficult to identify, magnetic resonance imaging (MRI) may be done.

 Tests are usually done in a certain order, and causes are identified or eliminated in the process.
+If symptoms suggest a specific disorder, tests for that disorder may be done first.
+For example, if women have headaches and vision problems, MRI of the brain is done to check for a pituitary tumor.
 Whether additional tests are needed and which tests are done depend on results of the previous tests.
 Typical tests include

-Blood tests to measure levels of prolactin (to check for conditions that cause high levels), thyroid hormones (to check for thyroid disorders), follicle-stimulating hormone (to check for pituitary or hypothalamus malfunction), and male hormones (to check for disorders that cause masculine characteristics to develop)
+Blood tests to measure levels of certain hormones including prolactin (to check for high levels, which can interfere with menstrual periods), thyroid hormones (to check for thyroid disorders), follicle-stimulating hormone (to check for problems with pituitary or hypothalamus function), and male hormones (to check for disorders that cause masculine characteristics to develop)

-Imaging tests of the abdomen and pelvis using computed tomography (CT), MRI, or ultrasonography to look for a tumor in the ovaries or adrenal glands
+Imaging tests of the abdomen and pelvis to look for a tumor in the ovaries or adrenal glands (usually ultrasongraphy but sometimes computed tomography (CT) or MRI)

 Examination of chromosomes in a sample of tissue (such as blood) to check for genetic disorders

-Viewing of the uterus and usually fallopian tubes (hysteroscopy Hysteroscopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+A procedure to view the inside of the uterus or fallopian tubes (hysteroscopy Hysteroscopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more

 or hysterosalpingography Hysterosalpingography Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more

-) or imaging tests to check for blockages in these organs
+) and check for blockages in these organs and other abnormalities

 Use of hormones (estrogen and a progestin or progesterone) to try and trigger menstrual bleeding